im-Haris8278/MERN_MarketPlace/README.md

 Hi!
-My name is **Haris Baig**, I have created this ECOMMERCE Project on MERN Stack.
+My name is **Haris Baig**, I have created this MarketPlace Project on MERN Stack.

 # Install Dependencies